Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-How many Jayesh' does it take to change a light bulb?
-None, Jayesh prefers to kill in the dark.
+Jayesh was issued his first driver's license at the age of 16...seconds.

-Updated on: [2/1/2025]
+Updated on: [3/1/2025]
 <!-- #jokeEnd -->